mniksch/google-as-template/README.md

    - Close the dialog.
 You should be ready to execute.

-5. In order to run these scripts with the API, you'll need to use a "Deployment" in the newly created project.
-In the project (in the Drive folder):
+5. In order to run these scripts with the API, you'll need to use a "Deployment" in the newly created script.
+In the new Script file (in the Drive folder):
-   - Go to Publish->Deploy as API executable...
+   - Go to Deploy->New Deployment as API executable, name the deployement and "Deploy"
-   - Copy the "Current API ID" value and replace the '' in settings/local_settings.yml next to 'API_ID' with this value then hit close. _(This file is created by step 3.)_
+   - Copy the "Deployment ID" value and replace the '' in settings/local_settings.yml next to 'API_ID' with this value then hit close. _(This file is created by step 3.)_